The Best Restaurants in Tamarindo, Costa Rica: 8 Tamarindo Restaurants You Don’t Want to Sleep On

 JONNY TAMARINDO (or TAMA ONDA)

 This Tamarindo restaurant also goes by the name “Tama Onda”.
-It’s a little confusing, because if you’re looking for it by the road, it only has a Tama Onda sign, and a Harley Davidson sign.
+It’s a little confusing because if you’re looking for its location by the road, it only has a Tama Onda sign and a Harley Davidson sign.
 But from the beach, you can see the signature Jonny Tamarindo surfboard.

-We forgot to ask, but our inkling is that Jonny no longer owns the bar, and its name under new ownership is “Tama Onda”.
-Either way, whichever name you want to go with, the vibes are the same.
+We forgot to ask but discovered later that Jonny no longer owns the bar, and its name under new ownership is “Tama Onda.”
+Whichever name you want to go with, the vibes are the same.

 The layout of this beach bar is similar to El Be, but they also have a space between the front entrance and the beach for kids to play in.
-There’s a swingset, and a play table on a small boat on the beach, that make a fun photo-op or place for kids to play while their parents are eating.
+There’s a swing set, and a play table on a small boat on the beach, which makes a fun photo-op or place for kids to play while their parents are eating.
 The service at this Tamarindo restaurant was friendly and welcoming, and we felt well looked after.

 A bonus of eating at Tama Onda is that they also serve several beers from Numu Brewing Company.
 This is a Guanacaste brewery located in Liberia.
 If we had spent more time in Guanacaste, we definitely would have wanted to stop at this brewery, since we were really impressed with their beers.
 Our favourite was their Edulis Tropical Pale Ale, but there wasn’t really a bad choice in the bunch (of which we tried four).